- How it works

 Your patient’s membership in CHM means less paperwork for you (patients should be billed directly) and fewer overhead costs because you don’t need the services of a billing specialist.

-The only item our member needs from you is either an itemized medical bill or a standardized billing form (CMS-1450, UB-04, CMS-1500 or HCFA-1500).
+The only item our member needs from you is either an itemized medical bill.
 Please note that itemized bills must include the following information:

 Members are self-pay patients that we ask receive consideration in pricing and discounts.